About OAuth 2.0

-If you are using the deprecated AES OAuth policy model for non-production environments, the policy as-is is working for you, and can accept tokens exchanged by HTTP (and not HTTPS), no change is required; otherwise, migrate to a custom OAuth provider as follows:
+If you are using the deprecated AES OAuth policy provider for non-production environments, the policy as-is is working for you, and can accept tokens exchanged by HTTP (and not HTTPS), no change is required; otherwise, migrate to a Mule OAuth provider as follows:

-Build a custom OAuth provider to replace the deprecated provider.
+Customize the Mule OAuth provider to replace the deprecated one.